2021, September 15

 I am also a member of the American College of Sports Medicine (ACSM) .

 And I regularly attend conferences for both of these organizations.

 I use principles of human sport science and functional recovery to improve the lives of the pets I work with, either in person or via this website and my books.
 It is this background that has given me the most informative tools to create and apply successful rehab programs.

 I am also a…

-I often design my own tools or make something simple to work on something complicated.
+I often design my own tools or make something simple in order to work on something complicated.

 (Sully in Sully Station to do His Neurological Recovery Drills)

 Multi-modal pain relief, “pain control”, is very important to me.
 Giving appropriate pain medications post-injury and post-surgically for humans and other animals is important.
+I rarely work with a veterinary case wherein the pet is receiving enough of the “right” pain meds for their body and situation.
 See my pain post for more info.

 I am often unable to respond quickly to contact or comments because I am traveling and/or working.
-If I am traveling, I don’t have consistent email, internet, or phone access.
+If I am traveling, I might not have consistent email, internet, or phone access.

 I discuss many issues on this site, so I recommend you look through the Q&A .
 Please use the search feature to find specific topics.
 More info about how to get the most out of this site is on this page, “How Do I Find Help For My Pet on This Site?“.